xmhk/optictools/README.md

-### poly2beta\_B(p,xo)
+###  beta2poly(betas)

-convert the polynomial coefficients of a beta(omega) fit to a beta series
+convert the beta  coefficients to a  polynom

 	INPUT:
-        - p: polynomcoefficients from polyfit of beta(omega)
-        - omega0: center angular frequency for extension
+	    - betas:  beta coefficients
 	OUTPUT:
-        -betas: a list containing [beta0, beta1, beta2, beta3, ...]
+	    -p: a polynom

+### beta\_change\_base(betas, oldom0, newom0)

+convert the beta series from one center frequency to the other

+    INPUT:
+    - betas:  beta coefficients
+    - oldom0: old center frequency
+    - newom0: new center frequency

+    OUTPUT:
+    -betas : beta series for newom0

 ## functions for generate / measure pulses